Wednesday, August 21, 2013

 Szopka Part 1, Teaching Michael Cunningham's White Angel

 In the opening scene of the story, White Angel, sixteen-year-old Carlton shares a hit of LSD with his little brother, Frisco.
-Years later Frisco remarks, “I was the most criminally minded nine-year old in my class.
+Years later, long after Carlton's death, Frisco remarks, “I was the most criminally minded nine-year-old in my class.
 I was going places.”

 But Carlton isn’t trying to corrupt our narrator, or to spoil him; he wants to make his little brother a gift of the world as he sees it.
 “You wait,” Carlton says, “Miracles are happening.
 Goddamn miracles.”